Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/zOS_performance/_index.md

 Transfer CFT in z/OS is partially compatible with file compression managed by DF/SMS.

-- Read: Transfer CFT recalculates the size of the non- compressed file from DF/SMS information.
+- Read: Transfer CFT recalculates the size of the non-compressed file from DF/SMS information.
-- Create: Transfer CFT requests the space required to write a non- compressed file.
+- Create: Transfer CFT requests the space required to write a non-compressed file.
 If possible, Transfer CFT then frees space not used at the end of transfer.

 You cannot restart a receive transfer for a DF/SMS compressed file.